-An expert in his field, Professor Marmot undertook further research on the topic as head of the UK government’s national review of health inequalities: Fair Society, Healthy Lives, which was published in 2010.
+An expert in his field, Professor Marmot undertook further research on the topic as head of the UK government’s national review of health inequalities.
+The research team published its findings in a 242-page report entitled which was published in 2010.

 Why status matters

-In over 30 years of research Professor Marmot found a recurring pattern, from Hollywood actors to Whitehall civil servants.
+In over 30 years of research, Professor Marmot found a recurring pattern of social status, from Hollywood actors to Whitehall civil servants.
 This pattern led him to conclude that social status influences how long we live.

 His explanation for this is that the lower our status the less control we have over our working lives (resulting in greater stress) and the less opportunity for social participation (meaning less opportunity for the protection against illness that social relationships can bring) resulting, for instance, in greater risk of cardiovascular disease.